Pakistan to ban Islamist TLP party after deadly clashes | DW | 14.04.2021

 The move to outlaw the group comes after two police officers were killed in violent protests.
 Previously, the TLP's leader gave the government an ultimatum to expel the French ambassador.

-Pakistan has moved to ban a hardline Islamist group after two police officers were killed in protests over the arrest of the group's leader, interior minister Sheikh Rashid said on Wednesday.
+Pakistan has moved to ban a hard-line party after two police officers were killed in protests following the arrest of the group's leader, Interior Minister Sheikh Rashid said on Wednesday.

-Tehreek-i-Labaik Pakistan party (TLP), which has widely denounced what it deems to be blasphemous acts against Islam, has organized three days of violent protests in which more than 100 police officers have been injured.
+The Tehreek-i-Labaik Pakistan (TLP) party, which has widely denounced perceived acts of blasphemy against Islam, has organized three days of protests in which more than 100 police officers have been injured.
 The group opposes the publication of cartoons depicting the Prophet Muhammad in France, and also the French response reaffirming the right to "blasphemy" after schoolteacher Samuel Paty was beheaded last October.

 The TLP has demanded that the government expel the French ambassador and endorse a boycott of French products.

-On Wednesday, Pakistani security forces fired tear gas and used batons to clear sit-ins staged by protesting TLP supporters, two days after the arrest of Saad Rizvi, the head of the TLP.
+On Wednesday, Pakistani security forces fired tear gas and used batons to clear sit-ins staged by supporters two days after the arrest of Saad Rizvi, the head of the TLP.

 Rizvi's arrest quickly sparked violent unrest, which saw demonstrators block highways and roads in several cities.

-Last week, Rizvi issued a statement asking the government of Prime Minister Imran Khan to honor what he said was a commitment it made in February, to expel the French envoy before April 20.
+Last week, Rizvi issued a statement asking the government of Prime Minister Imran Khan to honor what he said was a commitment made in February to expel the French envoy before April 20.
 However, the government has said it only committed to discussing the matter in Parliament.

-The TLP is known for initiating massive street protests in Pakistan, in response to any change in the country's blasphemy law.
-The party was formed in August 2015, and has been the target of government regulation before.
-In 2018, police arrested several of the TLP's members, and shut down social media accounts and websites affiliated with the party.
+The TLP is known for initiating massive street protests in Pakistan in response to any change in the country's blasphemy law.
+The party was formed in August 2015 and has been the target of government regulation before.
+In 2018, police arrested several TLP members, and shut down social media accounts and websites affiliated with the party.

 lc/dj (Reuters, AFP)